MiguelSombrero/bottlestash-app-frontend/README.md

 # Bottlestash app (frontend)

-This is a project work for the Helsinki University course Full Stack Open 2019.
-Bottlestash is an application that lets you manage your beer cellar, rate beers and more.
+This is a project work for the Helsinki University course [Full Stack Open 2019](https://fullstackopen.com/).
+This repository is for the apps frontend only.
+See projects full description and documentation from the backends repository, [HERE](https://github.com/MiguelSombrero/bottlestash-app-backend)

 THIS PROJECT IS IN DEVELOPMENT AND WILL BE UPDATED ...